arpit3210/NFT_TicketHive/README.md

 Welcome to NFT TicketHive, where we offer a revolutionary approach to event ticketing.
 Our NFT-based tickets are powered by blockchain technology, ensuring that your ticket lasts forever.
 With NFT TicketHive, you can own a valuable digital asset that guarantees the authenticity and uniqueness of your ticket.

+Here is the Demo Video which will help you to understand what is this project about, How this works?
+NFT TicketHive.mp4

 Features
 Purchase NFT-based event tickets online
 Store your tickets in your digital wallet